5 Important Things to Remember for Rhinoplasty Recovery

 3. Wear Sunscreen and Do Not Overexpose Yourself to The Sun

 During summers, it is always recommended that we apply sunscreen regularly before prolonged exposure to the sun.
 This is even more important right after rhinoplasty and for several months afterwards, because lack of sun protection could lead to permanent discoloration of the nose.

 During the rhinoplasty recovery period, a low-salt diet is recommended, as it can aid in minimizing fluid retention in the nasal tip.
 A low-salt diet should begin right before the surgery and continue during the recovery period.
 It is also recommended that patients eat soft foods for the first week or two.

 According to numerous medical records, it has been seen that eating unhealthy dishes can cause inflammation after the surgery and may also slow down recovery.

 5. Quit Smoking

 According to experienced plastic surgeons, it is imperative to quit smoking at least one month before rhinoplasty and to continue to avoid it for at least three weeks after the surgery.
 Smoking negatively impacts the health of the skin tissues and affects the way the body heals, slowing down the process a great detail.

-If you’re interested in learning more about the rhinoplasty recovery process and the detials of the procedure itself, feel free to contact our office and schedule your consultation with Dr. Jason Roth today.
-As a highly skilled facial plastic surgeon, he is the ideal choice for your procedure.
+If you’re interested in learning more about the rhinoplasty recovery process and the details of the procedure itself, feel free to contact our office and schedule your consultation with Dr. Jason Roth today.